dnhtmir/dnhtmir.github.io/content/posts/0000-local-ai-setup/posts.md

 <sup>Note: It's not in the scope of this article to explain how to import virtual machines or create your own ones, or how to install `vscode` on any of these distributions.
 However, there are plenty of good guides freely available online!</sup>

-### Setting up the Ollama container
+### Setting up the `ollama` container

-Getting Ollama running in a container was one of the trickiest parts, but the final command that worked looked like this:
+Getting `ollama` running in a container was one of the trickiest parts, but the final command that worked looked like this:

 ```
 podman run -d \